 Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
 State law does not require and the Authority does not have a specific policy pertaining to custodial credit risk for deposits that is more restrictive than state law.
-As of December 31, 2019 and 2018, the Authority had \$34,093,353 and \$49,266,763, respectively, of bank deposits that were uninsured.
-The Authority's collateralized deposits represent amounts held in bond reserve and redemption accounts that are collateralized by U.S. government Treasurys and agencies.
+As of December 31, 2020 and 2019, the Authority had \$37,624,767 and \$34,093,353, respectively, of bank deposits that were uninsured.
+The Authority's collateralized deposits represent amounts held in bond reserve and redemption accounts that are collateralized by U.S. government treasury and agency securities.
 Custodial credit risk for the balance held in the county investment pool cannot be determined because the Authority's balance does not correspond to specific bank accounts.